-This Chrome VPN extension protects your identity by using an anonymous IP and thus ensures your security over public Wi-Fi.
+This Chrome VPN extension protects your identity using an anonymous IP and thus ensures your security over public Wi-Fi.
 PIA allows you to bypass geo-restriction and censorship, thus enjoying online freedom to its fullest.
 This best VPN for Chrome also offers tracking, malware, and advert blocking.

 Customer support is available 24/7, and the support channels are also highly reliable.
-PIA also offers a 7-day money-back guarantee with its affordable pricing plans. the pricing plans include:
+PIA also offers a 7-day money-back guarantee with its affordable pricing plans.

-- Feasible pricing plans
+- Feasible pricing plan

 - Above-average performance